Crimesterdam

-Crimesterdam is an Armenian rock band from Yerevan.
-They are known for their rock and roll and psychedelic sound influenced by many bands such as Oasis, Blur, The Beatles, etc. The band is currently on hiatus.
+Crimesterdam were an Armenian rock band from Yerevan.
+They are known for their rock and roll and psychedelic sound influenced by many bands such as Oasis, Blur, The Beatles, etc. They disbanded in 2014.

 Overview

 Formation

 Crimesterdam was founded in Yerevan in July 2010 by vocalist Arthur Solakhyan and guitarists Sarkis Shirinian and George Hovhannisyan.
 They played several concerts at local clubs with support from former The North Avenues bassist Dave Geodakian (who joined Crimesterdam in November 2010) and other musicians.
 Guitarist Yura Khachatryan joins the band in March 2011.
 The final line-up of Crimesterdam formed in June 2011 when Vladimir Hovhannisyan from Scream of Silence joined the band.

 First releases

 In December 2010 Crimesterdam signed to Indie Libertines Records label.
 They released their debut single Yeah Pappa I'm Smoking under Indie Libertines Records on 14 December, and several weeks later, on 31 January 2011, their acoustic EP, Acoustic for Indie Libertines, came out.
-It consisted of three songs, two of which are also featured on Mary Wants To Marry EP.
+It consisted of three songs, studio versions of the two of which are also featured on Mary Wants To Marry EP.

 The band released their debut EP Mary Wants To Marry on 28 April 2011.
 EP was recorded and mixed at Dave Geodakian's home studio.

 Later that year, on 3 September, Crimesterdam released Your Russian Wife EP, which was preceded with eponymous video.